The Fox and the Hound

 Walt Disney Productions first obtained the film rights to the novel by Daniel P. Mannix in 1967; however, actual development on the film would not occur until spring 1977.
-The Fox and the Hound marked the last involvement of the remaining members of Disney's Nine Old Men, which included Frank Thomas and Ollie Johnston.
-Though the old animators had involvement in early development of the film, the film was ultimately handed over to a new generation of animators following the retirement of the old animators.
-As such, it was the first film for future directors including Tim Burton, Brad Bird, and John Lasseter.
-During production, the film's release was delayed by over six months following the abrupt departure of Don Bluth and his team of animators.
-Further concerns were raised over the handling of the scene in which Chief is hit by a train, which was originally planned to result in Chief dying.
+It marked the last involvement of the remaining members of Disney's Nine Old Men, which included Frank Thomas and Ollie Johnston.
+Though they had involvement in early development of the film, it was ultimately handed over to a new generation of animators following the retirement of the old animators.
+As such, it was the first film for future directors, including Tim Burton, Brad Bird, and John Lasseter.
+During production, its release was delayed by over six months following the abrupt departure of Don Bluth and his team of animators.
+Further concerns were raised over the handling of the scene in which Chief is hit by a train, which was originally planned to result in him dying.
 After debating the handling of the scene, the filmmakers decided to change the death into a non-fatal injury by which he merely suffers a broken leg.

-The Fox and the Hound was released to theaters on July 10, 1981, by Buena Vista Distribution.
-The film was a financial success, becoming the 14th highest-grossing film of the year and earning $39.9 million in the United States.
-However, it received mixed reviews from critics, who praised the animation and voice acting of the film, but believed that the film was not groundbreaking enough.
+The film was released to theaters on July 10, 1981, by Buena Vista Distribution.
+It was a financial success, earning $39.9 million domestically and receiving mixed reviews from critics.
 It was nominated for three awards, of which it won one.
 At the time of its release, it was the most expensive animated film produced to date, costing $12 million.
 It was re-released to theaters on March 25, 1988.
 An intermediate follow-up, The Fox and the Hound 2, was released directly-to-DVD on December 12, 2006.